 Resting heart rate

 Your resting heart rate is your pulse when you are calmly sitting or lying.
 It’s best to measure your resting heart rate it in the morning before you get out of bed, according to the American Heart Association (AHA).
-For adults 18 and older, a normal resting heart rate is between 60 and 100 beats per minute (bpm), depending on the person’s physical condition.
-For children ages 6 to 15, the normal resting heart rate is between 70 and 100 bpm.
+For adults 18 and older, a normal resting heart rate is between 60 and 100 beats per minute (bpm), depending on the person’s physical condition and age.
+For children ages 6 to 15, the normal resting heart rate is between 70 and 100 bpm, according to the AHA.